ballerina-attic/module-ballerinax-pagerduty/src/pagerduty/Module.md

 **Pagerduty operations related to `EscalationPolicies`**

-The `createEscalationPolicy` remote function can be used to create the escalation policy in a pagerDuty `Escalation Policies`.
+The `createEscalationPolicy` remote function can be used to create the escalation policy in PagerDuty `Escalation Policies`.

 ```ballerina
 EscalationPolicies escalations = pagerduty.getEscalationPolicies();